The sixth earthquake was recorded in a year in WNC County | local news | ExBulletin

 Earthquakes in North Carolina are usually mild and occur in the mountainous western part of the state.

-However, the community of Sparta near the Virginia State Line in Allegheny County has been hit by a series of earthquakes since August 9, when a magnitude of 5.1 caused massive damage, McClatchy News reported last year.
+However, the community of Sparta in Allegheny County near the Virginia State Line has experienced a series of earthquakes since August 9, when its 5.1 magnitude caused massive damage, McClatchy News reported last year.
 The National Weather Service said it was the state’s strongest earthquake since 1916.

 .